schemaanalyst/schemaanalyst/README.md

 ###### Properties <a name="properties"></a>

 SchemaAnalyst uses a number of _properties_ files to specify some configuration options.
-These are located in the `config` directory.
-These files are structured as follows:
+These are located in the `config/` directory.
+These names of these files are as follows:

 * `database.properties`: contains properties relating to database connections, such as usernames and passwords.
 The `dbms` property at the top of this file